National Vaccine Injury Compensation Program: Autism claims

 More than 5,300 petitions alleging autism caused by vaccines have been filed in the vaccine court.
 In 2002, the court instituted the Omnibus Autism Proceeding in which plaintiffs were allowed to proceed with the three cases they considered to be the strongest before a panel of special masters.
 In each of the cases, the panel found that the plaintiffs had failed to demonstrate a causal effect between the MMR vaccine and autism.
 Following this determination, the vaccine court has routinely dismissed such suits, finding no causal effect between the MMR vaccine and autism.

 Many studies have failed to conclude that there is a causal link between autism spectrum disorders and vaccines, and the current scientific consensus is that routine childhood vaccines are not linked to the development of autism.

 Several claimants have attempted to bypass the VICP process with claims that thimerosal in vaccines had caused autism, but these were ultimately not successful.
 They have demanded medical monitoring for vaccinated children who do not show signs of autism and have filed class-action suits on behalf of parents.
-In March 2006, the U.S. Fifth Circuit Court of Appeals ruled that plaintiffs suing three manufacturers of thimerosal could bypass the vaccine court and litigate in either state or federal court using the ordinary channels for recovery in tort.
-This is the first instance where a federal appeals court has held that a suit of this nature may bypass the vaccine court.
+In March 2006, the U.S. Fifth Circuit Court of Appeals ruled that because the NVICP only protected vaccine manufacturers from liability, and thimerosal was not itself a vaccine, plaintiffs suing three manufacturers of thimerosal could bypass the vaccine court and litigate in either state or federal court using the ordinary channels for recovery in tort.
+This was the first instance where a federal appeals court has held that a suit of this nature may bypass the vaccine court.
 The argument was that thimerosal is a preservative, not a vaccine, so it does not fall under the provisions of the vaccine act.
 The claims that vaccines (or thimerosal in vaccines) caused autism eventually had to be filed in the vaccine court as part of the Omnibus Autism Proceeding.

-The scientific consensus, developed from substantial medical and scientific research, states that there is no evidence supporting these claims, and the rate of autism continues to climb despite elimination of thimerosal from routine childhood vaccines.
+The scientific consensus, developed from substantial medical and scientific research, states that there is no evidence supporting these claims, and the rate of autism diagnoses continues to climb despite elimination of thimerosal from most routine early childhood vaccines.
 Major scientific and medical bodies such as the Institute of Medicine and World Health Organization, as well as governmental agencies such as the Food and Drug Administration and the CDC reject any role for thimerosal in autism or other neurodevelopmental disorders.

-Compensations
+Compensation awards

+As of May 2023, nearly $4.6 billion in compensation and $450 million in attorneys’ fees have been awarded.

 The following table shows the awards by main classes of vaccines made to victims in the years 2006-2017.